A dip in the pool is among the best ways to cool off on a hot Australian afternoon.

 - Don’t be under the influence of drugs or alcohol in and around the water

-Pool safety tips to avoid serious swimming pool injuries
+Pool area maintenance tips to avoid serious swimming pool injuries

 - Ensure the area in and around your pool is well-maintained and there are no slip or trip obstacles around.